Orange-OS-LE/CLI_Installer/README.md

+# This documentation is depreceated and will be removed soon, instead use [the wiki](https://github.com/Orange-OS-LE/CLI_Installer/wiki)

 # Orange OS LE CLI Install Script

 The name says it all, a install script for the [Orange OS Linux Edition](https://scratch.mit.edu/discuss/topic/620114/) OS!